bits-and-blooms/bloom/README.md

-In this implementation, the hashing functions used is a local version of FNV, a non-cryptographic hashing function, seeded with the index number of the kth hashing function.
+In this implementation, the hashing functions used is a local version of FNV, a non-cryptographic hashing function, seeded with the index number of the k<sup>th</sup> hashing function.

-This implementation accepts keys for setting as testing as []byte.
+This implementation accepts keys for setting and testing as `[]byte`.
 Thus, to add a string item, "Love":

     uint n = 1000
     filter := bloom.New(20*n, 5) // load of 20, 5 keys
     filter.Add([]byte("Love"))

-Similarly, to test if "Love" is in bloom:
+Similarly, to test if `"Love"` is in bloom:

     if filter.Test([]byte("Love"))

 For numeric data, I recommend that you look into the binary/encoding library.
-But, for example, to add a uint32 to the filter:
+But, for example, to add a `uint32` to the filter:

     i := uint32(100)
     n1 := make([]byte,4)